MRSA (pronounced mur-sa) was first discovered in 1961 in the UK and it first landed in the United States in 1981.

 Why Is MRSA Dangerous?

 That being said, normal staph infections don’t often kill people, especially if they are already in the hospital.
 Since infections are easily treated with antibiotics, a few doses will often be enough to get rid of a staph infection.
-However, MRSA is particularly deadly because it is resistant to many antibiotics.
+However, MRSA infections can be deadly because it is resistant to many antibiotics.

 Causes And Risk Factors